krisdmonroe/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document obect model.

 2. What is an event?

+Somethig like mouseenter or click is an event.

 3. What is an event listener?

+The even listener listen for an event such as click and then emits that event.

 4. Why would we convert a NodeList into an Array?

+To loop it through your componenet.

 5. What is a component?

+A reusable set of logic, behaviors and interface elements.

 ### Git Set up